 Though the global hype around Blockchain technology may have since declined to a simmer, 2018 achieved significant exposure for blockchain technology with global venture investments more than double in 2017.
 There has been a tremendous amount of effort put in to changing the ‘bitcoin perception’ of this decentralised data system and rebranding it as a universal tool.
 With a greater understanding of blockchain technology and the benefits it offers to business, many organisations and industries have been left wondering how blockchain could help them.

 At Unico, we have found blockchain to be the solution to complex, mission-critical challenges, such as supply chain efficiency for Meat and Livestock Australia (MLA).
 Blockchain technology allows for transparency, security, real-time information updates and access, and improved efficiency.
-Decentralised storage of information is proven to be extremely unlikely to fail, and is highly valuable within complex systems where trust is low and accountability is difficult to gauge.
+Decentralised storage of information is proven to be extremely unlikely to fail and is highly valued within complex systems where trust is low and accountability is difficult to gauge.
 It’s left many wondering how else these attributes can be leveraged and what industries would stand to benefit from a technology that’s immutable and inherently decentralised.

-Blockchain in Telecommunications.
+Blockchain in Telecommunications

-While there has been a heavy focus on benefits of blockchain for the financial industry and international trade, how can other industries such as telecoms leverage this technology?
+While there has been a heavy focus on the benefits of blockchain for the financial industry and international trade, how can other industries such as telecoms leverage this technology?
 Is blockchain technology the key to transforming the fragmented telecommunications arena in its mission to tackling fraud, one of the largest challenges the industry faces?